Euthulla, Queensland: Geography

 The land use is predominantly grazing on native vegetation with some cropping.
 Most of the residential areas are just outside the boundaries of Roma.

 History

+Euthulla Provisional School opened circa 1889.
+On 1 January 1909, it became Euthulla State School.
+It closed circa 1921 but reopened in 1927.
+It closed finally circa 1931.
+The school was on the western side of Emoh Ruo Road (26.43077°S 148.77560°E).

+Yingerbay Provisional School opened on 27 May 1895 under teacher Miss Elizabeth Hinch.
+On 1 January 1909, it became Yingerbay State School.
+It closed in 1922, but reopened in 1934 before closing permanently in 1940.

+Mooga Provisional School opened on 1 August 1904.
+On 1 January 1909, it became Mooga State School.
+It closed on 18 April 1937.
+It was on the northern side of Mountainview Road (then within Mooga) but now within Euthulla (26.36873°S 148.81698°E).

+Fortune's Crossing State School opened on 3 June 1912 and closed in 1928.
+It was off Orallo Road, immediately east of Bungeworgorai Creek (26.42987°S 148.63562°E).

 The locality takes its name Euthulla from the railway station name, given by Queensland Railways Department on 30 November 1916, supposedly an Aboriginal word, meaning unknown.

 The neighbourhood Minka also takes it name from a railway station assigned by the Railways Department on 29 April 1915, and is an Aboriginal word referring to a species of tree.

 The neighbourhood Nullawurt also takes its name from a railway station and is an Aboriginal word for an Acacia (wattle) species of tree.
 It was assigned from 11 November 1915, from a suggestion from the Orallo Farmers and Settlers Association.

 The neighbourhood name Tineen also comes from a railway station name, assigned on 16 October 1926, being an Aboriginal word, meaning mosquito.